shopware/store-api-reference/docs/guides/quick-start/register-a-customer.md

 }
 ```

-The response contains your new context token identifying the logged in customer.
+The response contains your new context token identifying the logged-in customer.

 ```javascript
 {